 So what might a Pomeranian Labrador Retriever mix dog be like in terms of their overall personality and temperament?

-The best way to consider this question is to once again return to the basic personality and temperament of each parent dog breed.
+The best way to consider this question is to return to each parent dog breed’s basic personality and temperament.

 Pomeranian personality and temperament